 Section 162(m) of the Code places limits on the deductibility for federal income tax purposes of compensation paid to certain executive officers of the Company.
 In order to preserve the Company's ability to deduct the compensation income associated with options and stock purchase rights granted to such persons, the Plan provides that no employee may be granted, in any fiscal year of the Company, options and stock purchase rights to purchase more than 250,000 shares of Common Stock.
-Notwithstanding this limit, however, in connection with an employee's initial employment, he or she may be granted options or stock purchase rights to purchase of Common Stock.
+Notwithstanding this limit, however, in connection with an employee's initial employment, he or she may be granted options or stock purchase rights to purchase up to an additional 250,000 shares of Common Stock.